 Settling Unsecured Debt

-Any of these types of unsecured debts is eligible for settlement, a debt-reduction strategy aimed at reducing the total amount you owe.
+Any unsecured debt may be eligible for settlement, a debt-reduction strategy aimed at reducing the total amount you owe.
 It is a useful strategy for individuals who find themselves with more debt than they can handle and want to get their finances back on track.
-It is best done with the help of professional credit counselors, who can speak to your creditors on your behalf and negotiate reduced balances.
+It is often done with the help of a debt settlement specialist, who can speak to your creditors on your behalf and often negotiate reduced balances.